sp9k/monster/docs/tutorial.md

 x
 ```

 This returns you to the editor.
-Now open the directory viewer and you should see the file we wrote: `chars.s`.
+Now open the directory viewer and you should see the file we wrote: `CHARS.S`.
 Navigate to it and press {c64-key}`RETURN`.
 Once it loads you should see a wall of `.db`
 directives.
 Remember from our "Hello World" example that these define a list of raw byte values.